Energy Tax Credit Rules Shift Again for Wind and Solar Projects

 Continuity requirement enforced

-Beginning construction is not enough.
-Taxpayers must also maintain a “continuous program of construction.”
-The IRS offers a continuity safe harbor: if the facility is placed in service within four calendar years of the year construction began, the requirement is deemed satisfied.
+Treasury offers a continuity safe harbor: if the facility is placed in service within four calendar years of the year construction began, the requirement is deemed satisfied.

 But there’s a catch.
 The safe harbor is rigid.
 Excusable disruptions — such as severe weather, permitting delays, or supply chain issues — do not extend the four-year window.
 They may be considered under a facts-and-circumstances test if the safe harbor is missed, but the burden of proof shifts squarely to the taxpayer.

 Other key aspects of energy tax credits could impact your business.
-Watch our webinar on tax credit transferability.
+Watch our webinar on tax credit transferability

 How CLA can help